JuniorBecari10/quick/README.md

 ### Including Files

-Quick has the C-way to include files: just paste the other file's AST into the main one's.
+Quick has the C-way to include files: just paste the other file's AST into the main one's. <br>

-The importing is made with the `incl` keyword, followed by the file's name, without the extension.
+Importing is made with the `incl` keyword, followed by the file's name, without the extension.

 main.qk
 ```js